ecmwf/earthkit-transforms/docs/guide/temporal.rst

-earthkit.transforms.aggregate.temporal
+earthkit.transforms.temporal
 --------------------------------------

-The :doc:`../../_api/transforms/aggregate/temporal/index` module includes methods for aggregating data in time.
+The :doc:`../../_api/transforms/temporal/index` module includes methods for aggregating data in time.
 This includes reducing the data in time dimension to a single value, daily values or monthly values.